 Based on my personal experience, Odi is the most spiritual Odu.
 Odi expresses appropriate awe of the manifest: genuine reverence that there should be such a thing as the physical world.
 Olodumare could have chosen simply to imagine the universe but instead chose to create it.
 What generosity!
 How wonderful!
 Odi’s appreciation of the physical world id understandable; as previously stated, Odi is associated with Jung’s sensate function.

 It is clear to me that Odi is fully aware of the soul within the body, of the God energy animating the outer form.
 Through Odi, we sense the miraculous in the ordinary, or should we say, we should know there is no such thing as the ordinary.
 Odi does not need to be in a temple, church, or cathedral to experience the holy quality, the blessed quality of the world itself.
 Odi can see it in a leaf, in the eyes of another person; Odi can feel it in the fur of an animal.
-Odi can hear it in the wind or in birdsong, even in the whirring of a well-run machine, yet this Odu is especially affinitized to the natural world where we find its energy.
+Odi can hear it in the wind or in birdsong, even in the whirring of a well-run machine, yet this Odu has special affinity to the natural world where we find its energy.
 Odi experiences the presence of God in the wilderness, on a beach as it watches a sunset, the arms of love.
 This Odu represents someone who has cultivated the attitude of holy intention, so that everything is experienced as blessed.

 We must remember that each Odu has a flaw as well as a strength.
 The flaw in Odi is the danger of falling in love with money, power, prestige, status, influence, accomplishment – anything in the material world.